-Revenue from membership fees is recognised when received.
+Revenue from membership fees is recognised over the period of the membership.

-(d) Specific funds and trusts
+(e) Specific funds and trusts

 The Association holds in trust, certain monies received for specific purposes and from Districts including for grants received for the Districts.
 These monies are not reflected in the deficit for the financial year.
 These funds are held in trust for the purpose intended and agreed by Guides Queensland or the relevant District.